budryerson/TFLuna-I2C_python/README.md

 # tfli2c
 ### A python module for the Benewake TFLuna LiDAR distance sensor in I2C mode

-The **TFLuna** in I2C communication mode is unique among the Benewake family of LiDAR products.

-First, the communications mode (UART/U2C) is set by the voltage level of Pin #5 rather than a command.
+In I2C communication mode, the **TFLuna** is unique among the Benewake family of LiDAR products.
+First, the selection of communications mode (UART/I2C) is made by the voltage level of Pin #5 rather than by a command.
 Second, the internal registers of the device can be addressed directly.
 And third, Benewake advises that sampling data continuously without using the Pin #6 "data ready" signal is unreliable.
-For simplicity and accuracy, this module sets the device to Trigger (One-Shot) Mode during initialization and sends a Trigger command before each call to read the data registers.
-(The use of Trigger Mode also significantly reduces power consumption.)
+For that last reason, this module switches the device from Continuous to Trigger Mode during initialization, and then sends a Trigger command before every call to read data.
+The use of Trigger Mode also reduces power consumption significantly, by almost an order of magnitude.

-This library is *not compatible* with any other Benewake LiDAR device in I2C mode.
-However, in serial (UART) mode, the **TFLuna** is largely compatible with the **TFMini-Plus** and is therefore able to use that module, `tfmplus.py`, for Raspberry Pi and other python projects.
+In I2C communication mode, therefore, the **TFLuna** and the `tfli2c` library are *not compatible* with any other Benewake LiDAR device.
+In serial (UART) mode, however, the **TFLuna** is highly compatible with the **TFMini-Plus** and the **TFMini-S** and they can all use the same `tfmplus` module for python projects.

-This module requires the python **smbus** or **smbus2** module to be installed.
-Additional instances of the module can be imported to support additional devices.
+This module requires and will automatically try to install the python `smbus` module.
+The `smbus` and `smbus2` modules do not work and will not install in a Windows environment.

+Multiple devices can be supported by importing additional instances of the module using different local names.
 <hr />

 ### Primary Functions